BarisAlbayrakIEEE/StructuralAnalysis/README.md

 ```

 **The Dynamic Behaviour**\
-The static definition of the DAG is problematic in case of the dynamically dominated behaviours.
+The static definition of the DAG offers no efficiency in case of the dynamically dominated behaviours.
 As edge case examples, the descendants of the root node or the ancestors of the tail node cannot be defined statically.
-Another example would be Material class such that too many objects of too many types would depend on material objects.
+Another example is the material such that too many objects of too many types would depend on material objects.
 In such cases, an algorithm is required to access statically defined data (e.g. _type_containers) with the runtime information.
 The efficiency of this algorithm is crucial as it would help central algorithms used frequently (e.g. the descendant traversal for the state propogation).
 **I will create a function hierarchy to apply the FP solutions to the problem.**